OBDb/.github/profile/README.md

-# Welcome to the Sidecar community
+# Welcome to the OBD database (OBDb)

-Sidecar is an app and [community forum](https://cars.forum) built for pepole who have cars.

-*Get the app via https://sidecar.clutch.engineering.*
+The OBD database is an open source community effort to document the diagnostic parameters and codes (DTCs) that can be used to talk to cars.

 ## Getting involved

-Browsing the community content doesn't require any kind of account, but if you want to contribute then you'll need a GitHub account ([signing up is easy!](https://github.com/signup)).
+Browsing the database doesn't require any kind of account, but if you want to contribute then you'll need a GitHub account ([signing up is easy!](https://github.com/signup)).

-The Sidecar community on GitHub is organized around vehicle makes and models.
+The OBDb is organized around vehicle makes and models.
 If there isn't yet [a repository](https://github.com/orgs/ElectricSidecar/repositories) for your vehicle's make and model, please [request it](https://github.com/ElectricSidecar/meta/issues/new?assignees=jverkoey&labels=new-vehicle&projects=&template=new-make-and-model.md&title=%5Bmake%5D+model).

-### Get the app

-While it's possible to interact with the Sidecar community entirely through GitHub, the best way to make use of the community content is through [the Sidecar app](https://sidecar.clutch.engineering).
-Currently available for iPhone and Apple Watch, Sidecar is an all-in-one vehicle product.

-## License
+## Copyrights

-All content submitted to the Sidecar community repositories is licensed under the terms of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The text of the OBDb is copyrighted (automatically, under the Berne Convention) by OBDb editors and contributors and is formally licensed to the public under one or several liberal licenses.
+Most of OBDb's text is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)).